Newmarket, Ontario: Hockey

 Newmarket is also home to many rep and select teams.
 They go by the name of the Newmarket Renegades and range from divisions of Tyke to Midget.

 Golf

 One golf course is located within Newmarket's town limits; St. Andrew's Valley (a public club), which straddles the Aurora/Newmarket border.
-Glenway Country Club was a private club with a course within Newmarket's boundaries, but it was closed before the 2012 season and is being redeveloped for housing.
+Glenway Country Club was a private club with a course within Newmarket's boundaries, but it was closed before the 2012 season and has since been redeveloped for housing.

 There are also several courses in the surrounding communities and countryside.

 Swimming

 Three public swimming places exist throughout Newmarket: Ray Twinney Complex, Gorman Pool, which is open only in the summer, and the Magna Centre.

 Curling

 Newmarket is home to the York Curling Club.